inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 ### What sets Gleam apart

 1. Average developer happiness matters:
-   - Gleam language development: Great care to not add to much to a languages' strangeness-budget.
+   - Gleam language development: Great care to not add to much to a languages' *strangeness-budget*.
+   - Syntax appears to be familiar to JavaScript.
    - Not every feature one could think of or desire is implemented.
-   - The language interface or surface is being kept small for this reason.
+   - The language interface/surface is being kept small for this reason.
    - It should be easy to pick up.
-2. Targets Erlang and Javascript.
-If there is more financial support the main developer would like to add C/native as a target.
+2. Compiles to targets Erlang and JavaScript.
+   - Once there is more financial support the main developer would like to add C/native as a compile target.
-3. The compiler is written in Rust, while compiling the Gleam compiler takes about 30s to 1minute, compiling gleam is ultra snappy and at the same time yields compile time garantuees.
+3. The compiler is written in Rust:
+   - Compiling Gleam is ultra snappy and at the same time yields compile time guarantuees.
+   - Can be compiled via WASM within the browser - Gleam' playground uses this.
-4. Interacts with Erlang/OTP or with NodeJS or Deno.
+4. Interacts with Erlang/OTP, Browser-Javascript, NodeJS and possibly Deno.

 ---